Harvard's legacy of consistent success in intercollegiate athletics mirrors its reputation as the world's finest

 - Harvard teams have won a combined 141 national or NCAA championships, including at least one in 28 of the last 30 years.

-- Harvard teams have won a combined 381 Ivy League
+- Harvard teams have won a combined 381 Ivy Leaguechampionships since the league's inception.

 - Fifty-three Harvard athletes have won the prestigious Rhodes Scholarship.

 - Harvard has been represented at every modern Olympic Games.
 Katey Stone, The Landry Family Head Coach for Harvard Women's Ice Hockey, led the women's ice hockey team to a silver medal at the 2014 Sochi Olympics as head coach along with four current and former members of the Crimson.
 Additionally, 10 Crimson athletes and coaches competed in the 2012 Great Britain Games; 10 in the 2008 Beijing Games; 6 in the 2006 Turin Winter Games, and 13 were in action in the 2004 Athens Games.

 - Alumni of Harvard's athletics programs have gone on to succeed in Major League Baseball, the National Football League, the National Hockey League, the National Basketball Association and Major League Soccer.
 Others have gone on to success in professional golf and tennis, and still more move on to ownership and management roles in professional athletics.